 While applying to college can seem overwhelming, providing support to navigate the college application process encourages students to pursue postsecondary education.
-By hosting an Arizona College Application Campaign (AzCAC) event, your school can ensure that every senior receives hands-on assistance as they take their first steps toward continuing their education after high school.
+By hosting an Arizona College Application Campaign (AzCAC) event, your school can ensure that every senior receives handson assistance as they take their first steps toward continuing their education after high school.

 The AzCAC is a statewide effort to increase the number of first-generation and low-income students who pursue a postsecondary education.
+Last year, 165 Arizona schools participated in AzCAC supporting over 46,000 high school seniors with exploring and completing college applications.
 Schools like yours that host AzCAC events are providing important support to graduating seniors as they navigate the admissions process and fill out college applications.